MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 #### Null keys

 If a message with a `NULL` key is detected, Materialize sets the source into an error state.
-To recover the errored source, the upstream Kafka broker must emit a record with a `NULL` value and a `NULL` key to force a retraction.
+To recover an errored source, you must produce a record with a `NULL` value and a `NULL` key to the topic, to force a retraction.

 As an example, you can use [`kcat`](https://docs.confluent.io/platform/current/clients/kafkacat-usage.html) to produce an empty message: